Crumpsall

-Crumpsall is an outer suburb and electoral ward of Manchester, England, 3 mi north of Manchester city centre, bordered by Cheetham Hill, Blackley, Harpurhey, Broughton, and Prestwich.
+Crumpsall is an outer suburb and electoral ward of Manchester, in Greater Manchester, England, 3 mi north of Manchester city centre, bordered by Cheetham Hill, Blackley, Harpurhey, Broughton, and Prestwich.
 The population at the 2011 census was 15,959.
-Historically part of Lancashire, Crumpsall was a township within the parish of Manchester, Salford Hundred.
+Historically part of Lancashire, Crumpsall was a township within the parish of Manchester, Salford hundred.
 North Manchester General Hospital is in Crumpsall.